Ubaidullah1234/Text-to-Voice-and-Object-Detection-Recognition-System-using-OCR-TTS-And-CNN/README.md

 Features

 - **Text-to-Voice Conversion**: Converts extracted text to speech for visually impaired users.
+Using Camera or Uploading images
 - **Object Detection**: Identifies and classifies objects in images using a CNN model.
 - **OCR Integration**: Extracts text from images to be converted into speech.
 - **Firebase Integration**: Manages user interactions through Firebase with the following components: